|The Conflict Myth and the Biblical Tradition

 Aside from how she used the Balu Cycle and her lack of nuances about types of conflict myth, especially as they relate to ideological legitimization, her work is excellent in its presentation of the conflict myth and biblical innovations of it.
 Wide coverage of literature, from Ugaritic works to Rabbinic works, and thorough analysis of each occur of the conflict motif mark her work as on to be remembered for future discussion.
 The Conflict Myth & the Biblical Tradition provides a unique approach to conflict myth, and especially the Hebrew Bible, that may be utilized by scholars to develop a deeper and fuller understanding of biblical myth and the conflict myth.

-Ballentine, Debra Scoggins.
+Brown, William.
 "The Conflict Myth and the Biblical Tradition."
 World History Encyclopedia.
 World History Encyclopedia, 01 Sep 2015.
 Web.
-15 Apr 2021.
+26 Feb 2024.